-At the Board of Directors' discretion where there is insufficient income in a given month, distributions may be declared before the deduction of fees and expenses and paid from realised gains less realised losses on the disposal of investments and unrealised gains less unrealised losses on the valuation of investments of the relevant Fund.
-In order to deliver a managed level of income, the potential for capital growth may be reduced and capital may be eroded in the long term.
+At the Board of Directors' discretion, the long term aim is for distributions to be declared below or equal to gross investment income (in the respective base currency as stated in the relevant Supplement).
+However, where there is insufficient gross income in a given month, distributions may be paid out of capital if realized and unrealized net gains and losses are also insufficient.
 The Board of Directors at such times as they deem appropriate may also declare such distributions on any Share Class out of the capital of the relevant Fund.